 Searches cost $30 each and require at least the name and date of birth.
 They highly recommend the use of social security number data also.
 Individuals and companies can also order copies through the mail.
 Searches can be done by name or fingerprints.
 The cost of a fingerprint search is $35.
 The report can also be certified for an additional $20.
 Individuals can get a copy of their own report for $15.

-Hawaii background checks show primarily criminal history information along with personal details.
+A background check in Hawaii shows primarily criminal history information along with personal details.
 General criminal information such as arrests, warrants, convictions, and incarcerations will be included along with personal information such as name, address, aliases, height, weight, race, gender, age and date of birth.
 Arrests and charges that did not result in a conviction will not be included.
 Any pending arrests and juvenile records are considered confidential and not supplied to the public.

 According to the Criminal Justice Center “arrest records which have resulted in convictions (found guilty), or acquittals or dismissals by reason of physical or mental disease, disorder or defect, under Chapter 704, HRS, are considered public record.”
 They offer three different methods of obtaining criminal information, via the mail, in person or through their Adult Criminal Conviction Information (eCrim) website.
 All adult criminal information will be included.
 Generally, arrests, warrants, incarcerations, convictions of felonies and misdemeanor will be included along with personal details like name, address, social security number, and physical description.